davidsneighbour/hugo-shortcodes/all/README.md

-This is just a collective module that imports all shortcode modules published by dnb-hugo.
+This is just a collective module that imports all shortcode modules published by dnb-org.